dynimorius/color-utilities/README.md

 With Color utilities, you can also generate a number of Harmony pallets.
 For more information about Harmonies, visit: https://simplified.com/blog/colors/color-harmony All Harmonies are a standalone functions and they all the a color in a HSL format ({ hue: number, saturation: number, lightness: number }) and return an array of hex values.
-In addition, in adition the second optional parameter is a boolean, which represents if returned hex values should start with a #.
+In addition, in addition the second optional parameter is a boolean, which represents if returned hex values should start with a #.

 ### Analogous